nicrame/Linux-Scripts/MOTD-EL/README.md

 This will install colorful and nice MOTD with some system information.
 MOTD is generated with scripts, that will be extracted to /etc/profile.d where you may modify them to suite your needs.
+fail2ban and docker stats will not be shown if user do not have correct permissions for that.

 ![motd-el-look](https://user-images.githubusercontent.com/5872054/110964678-ba890c00-8353-11eb-8a0e-829a9b7c1282.png)

 To install use this command:
+> wget -q https://raw.githubusercontent.com/nicrame/Linux-Scripts/master/MOTD-EL/motd-el.sh && chmod +x motd-el.sh && ./motd-el.sh
+You may add system administrator email address as argument so it will be used like that:
-> wget https://raw.githubusercontent.com/nicrame/Linux-Scripts/master/MOTD-EL/motd-el.sh && chmod +x motd-el.sh && ./motd-el.sh
+> wget -q https://raw.githubusercontent.com/nicrame/Linux-Scripts/master/MOTD-EL/motd-el.sh && chmod +x motd-el.sh && ./motd-el.sh admin@email

 Here is the main install script motd-el.sh - and the source files .sh used to create it.